missionpinball/mpf-docs/installation/windows.rst

 Installing Python 3 is pretty straightforward.
 It's a normal Windows installer.

-The only thing you should change from the defaults is on the "Customize Python 3.4.4" screen, we like to select the option "Add python.exe" to Path.
+The only thing you should change from the defaults is on the "Customize Python 3.4.4" screen, we like to select the option "Add python.exe to Path".
 That way you can run ``python`` from any folder, rather than having to specify the full path to it.

+Note that you have to log out and then log back in for the path to be updated once you install Python.
+If you don't, then you'll get an error about Python not being found when you try to install MPF.

 Note for running Python 2 and Python 3 side-by-side
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~